Package 'mwana'

 mfaz.01

-A sample SMART survey data with MUAC
+A sample SMART survey data with mid-upper arm circumference measurements

 Description

-A sample SMART survey data with MUAC
+A sample SMART survey data with mid-upper arm circumference measurements

 Usage